KaydenGiang2512/QR_Code_Component/README.md

 ### What I learned

-This challenge was a great refresher for me on simple front-end concepts, nothing to fancy or complicated involved within the codebase.
+This challenge was a great refresher for me on simple front-end concepts, nothing too fancy or complicated involved within the codebase.
 Just pure CSS3 at work!

 ### Continued development